etf-validator/etf-webapp-docker/README.md

 ## Setup ETF with docker-compose

-Make sure you have at least docker-compose 1.8 installed:
+Make sure you have at least docker-compose version 1.8 installed:

 ```CMD
 docker-compose -v